 ARTICLE IV – Board of Trustees

 Section 1: Composition of the Board.
 The Board of Trustees shall be composed of no less than 9 members, at least 3 of whom shall be elected annually to serve for 3 years, or until their successors are elected and have qualified.
 The incoming Chair may appoint, subject to the approval of the Board up to (6) members to the Board to serve one-year terms.
-The Past Chair and the President shall serve as members of the Board of Trustees.
-The President shall not vote and will be referred to in this document as “President”.
+The Past Chair and the Executive Director shall serve as members of the Board of Trustees.
+The Executive Director shall not vote and will be referred to in this document as “Executive Director”.
 The government and policy-making responsibilities of the Chamber shall be vested in the Board of Trustees, which shall control its property, be responsible for its finances, and direct its affairs.

 Section 2: Selection and Election of Board of Trustees.